Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

 I don’t want to be rude but who wants to take pills for getting better, instead of starting a diet and losing weight?

 I have a better idea.
 You might be tired of all restrictions but that’s the moment when you understand what you are made of.
 Make it a habit!
 Do you know that the time it takes us to build a habit is around 2 months or 66 days to be exact?

 You may also be tired of taking the “right” decision in terms of food choice but believe me, all restrictions you have put on your body will be worth it at the end.
 Put the necessary work and enjoy the rest of your life!

 Pills also have many side effects.
-To start with, they are chemically enhanced.
+To start with, they are chemically heightened.
 They don’t come from nature.
 They should be your last choice but as I see you are still reading this article.
-This speaks to me that you are willing to adapt to your new lifestyle and exclude the pills in it.
+This tells me that you are willing to adapt to your new lifestyle and eliminate the pills in it.

 Give something to get something.
 Put some effort and love yourself for that!
 There is no magic wand that can get the things done for you.
 You are the wizard in your life and only you can create this magic.